OctopusDeploy/blog/blog/2023-10/understanding-performance-team-types/index.md

 ## Why clusters are useful

 Clustering has been a feature of the State of DevOps report for a long time.
-The software delivery performance clusters are used to group teams based on throughput and stability.
+The software delivery performance clusters group teams based on throughput and stability.
 This usually results in low, medium, high, and elite performance clusters.

 Although clustering is a statistical exercise, it provides personas you can use to think about how you deliver your software.
 You can assess your performance by comparing your metrics to the clusters in the reports.